-Capital Loss Carryovers: Fill in your capital loss carryover from assets held one year or less from line 25 of your 1996 Schedule WD on line 5 of Schedule WD.
-Fill in your capital loss carryover from assets held more than one year from line 30 of your 1996 Schedule WD on line 13 of Schedule WD.
+Capital Loss Carryovers: Fill in your capital loss carryover from assets held one year or less from line 25 of your 1998 Schedule WD on line 5 of Schedule WD.
+Fill in your capital loss carryover from assets held more than one year from line 30 of your 1998 Schedule WD on line 13 of Schedule WD.

-You may have to reduce your capital loss carryover to 1997 if you excluded income from discharge of indebtedness from your 1997 taxable income.
+You may have to reduce your capital loss carryover to 1999 if you excluded income from discharge of indebtedness from your 1999 taxable income.
 Contact any Department of Revenue office for further information.

-Sale of Property Within 2 Years of Acquisition: A trust may exclude from federal taxable income the gain on the sale of any property within 2 years of acquisition (section 641(c)(1) of the Internal Revenue Code).
+Sale of Property Within 2 Years of Acquisition (for sales or exchanges prior to August 5, 1997): A trust may exclude from federal taxable income the gain on the sale of any property within 2 years of acquisition (section 641(c)(1) of the Internal Revenue Code).
 For Wisconsin purposes, the gain must be reported on Schedule WD or the "Wisconsin" 4797.
 If the property is a capital asset, fill in the gain on lines 1 or 7 of Schedule WD depending on how long the trust held the asset.
 If the property would be reported on Form 4797, recompute Form 4797 to include such property when computing net gain or loss.